AbstractSDK/abstract/framework/docs/src/5_platform/4_account_console.md

 ### Create Account

-Creating an account is straight forward process.
+Creating an account is straightforward process.
 Once in the Account Console, click "Create Account".
 You will be able to select the network you want to connect to, and then proceed to create your Abstract Account.

 > Are you having trouble creating an account?
 Please <a href="https://discord.gg/uch3Tq3aym" target="_blank">contact us